Produce high-quality learning videos quickly and easily.

 Recommended time budget for advanced users: 10 minutes

-At the beginning of every well-considered action lies a more or less rough plan.
-With the creation of a training video for online courses, you pursue a specific goal, which is why you must first ask yourself some questions in order to actually achieve that goal.
+At the beginning of any well-thought-out action is a more or less rough plan.
+With the creation of a training video for online courses, you pursue a specific goal, which is why you must first ask yourself some questions to actually achieve this goal.

-A TV show or movie is always based on a screenplay, which includes dialogues and descriptions of the setting.
-A screenplay is also a useful tool for creating short didactic videos for online seminars.
+A television or movie always builds on a script, which includes dialogues and descriptions of the setting.
+A script is also a useful tool for creating short didactic videos for online seminars.
 You can orient yourself according to the following 5 W-questions:

 What for? |